cfteach/HUGS23/_sources/intro.md

-# Welcome to Machine Learning for Nuclear Physics and the Electron Ion Collider
+# Machine Learning for Nuclear Physics and the Electron Ion Collider (HUGS2023)

 This website hosts a mini-series of lectures on AI/ML for Nuclear Physics and the Electron Ion Collider, taught at HUGS2023.